 A grief-stricken mother takes on the LAPD to her own detriment when it stubbornly tries to pass off an obvious impostor as her missing child, while also refusing to give up hope that she will find him one day.

 A drama centered on three people who are haunted by mortality in different ways.
-George (Damon) is a blue-collar American who has a special connection to the afterlife.
-On the other side of the world, Marie (de France), a French journalist, has a near-death experience that shakes her reality.
-And when Marcus (Frankie/George McLaren), a London schoolboy, loses the person closest to him, he desperately needs answers.
+George (Matt Damon) is a blue-collar American who has a special connection to the afterlife.
+On the other side of the world, Marie (Cécile De France), a French journalist, has a near-death experience that shakes her reality.
+And when Marcus (Identical twins Frankie McLaren) and George McLaren), a London schoolboy, loses the person closest to him, he desperately needs answers.
 Each on a path in search of the truth, their lives will intersect, forever changed by what they believe might-or must-exist in the hereafter.
 Written by

 Warner Bros.
 Pictures